-Hello and welcome to this guide all about one of the lesser understood but important cryptocurrencies – Ethereum Classic.
-You’ve probably read a bit about Ethereum (ETH) already and maybe come across a few puzzling phrases during your reading.
+Hello, and welcome to this guide all about one of the less-understood but important cryptocurrencies – Ethereum Classic.
+You’ve probably read a bit about Ethereum (ETH) already, and maybe come across a few puzzling phrases during your reading.

 The DAO is one of these that often comes up.
 Fortunately, in this short guide, we’ll explain all about it and the Ethereum split that occurred because of it.

 During this Ethereum Classic guide, I’ll cover: what The DAO actually is and how it relates to the Ethereum Classic Fork, different ways that a blockchain can be upgraded (hard and soft forks), and how both Ethereum Classic and Ethereum compare in terms of their market performances today.
 Finally, I’ll look at ETC VS ETH in terms of their specific advantages and disadvantages.

 By the end of this guide, you should have a clear understanding of how Ethereum Classic came to be, all about the Ethereum Classic Fork that created it, a bit about how both ETH and ETC compare in terms of current market performance, and the pros and cons of each currency.

 Oh, and also - if, after reading this article, you'll find that you've developed an interest in purchasing and holding some ETC, you'll be able to do so via Coinbase or any other major crypto exchange platform out there.
 Also, storing ETC should not prove to be an issue - you'll be able to do so with ease even on some hardware wallets (i.e. the Ledger Nano S).

 ETC VS ETH is a subject that bitterly divided opinions at the time the two communities split from each other.
 There are those who feel it was right to split the Ethereum blockchain to maintain confidence in it, and there are those that feel that a blockchain must never be changed to suit the wants of developers or investors.
 We’ll get onto all this shortly, however.